cara-lang/compiler/DESIGN.md

 * record destructuring that allows renaming

 * String pattern matching ("ABC" ++ rest ++ "DEF"), similar to List pattern matching
+    * TODO somehow also pattern match on a char? `'C' ++ str` seems easy enough but what about arbitrary char?

 * `[]`(): the postfix "array-access" operator
     * [n], [-n], [m..n], [m...n], [str]